NoeSamaille/sandbox/Prepare-Redhat-Openshift-for-Cloud-Paks.md

 docker tag docker.io/busybox $REG_HOST/$(oc project -q)/busybox
 ```

-> :warning: Now you have to be able to push docker images from controller to OCP docker registry
+> :warning: Now you have to be able to push docker images to Openshift registry

 > :information_source: Run this on Cli